BetaAndBit/ComicBooks/en/eng_transcript.md

 Not everything but a lot of things.
 Even if not with a straight line, then a bit more complicated.

 The sweetest is shown by the sugar curve.
-It is used by confectioners who warm up the syrup to the more and more high temperatures.
+It is used by confectioners who warm up the syrup to the higher and higher temperatures.

 Confectioners may measure the sugar concentration with a thermometer - by measuring the boiling point of a solution.
 Thanks to this they know how long they should warm up the syrup in order to make thick fudges or hard lollipops.